ServiceNowEvents/knowledge2020-CCW2510/guidebook.md

 1. Quick prototyping/testing.
 2. When connection info is dynamic and will be passed into the action as an input or otherwise dynamically determined (e.g. the REST step will connect to an address defined in a Configuration Item record passed into the flow).

+**Note**: Although the London Transport API needs no login, that is a rare case.
+In practice, almost every integration will require a Connection Alias.

-In this lab, we will start with an inline connection, and convert the action to use a Connection Alias later.
+In this exercise, we will start with an inline connection, and convert the action to use a Connection Alias later.

 1. Change the **Connection** choice to “Define Connection Inline”.
 .
-Set the **Base URL** to `https://westcentralus.api.cognitive.microsoft.com`
+Set the **Base URL** to `https://api.tfl.gov.uk`
 1. Set the **Resource Path** to `/text/analytics/v2.0/sentiment`
 1. Make sure there are no leading/trailing spaces in the Base URL an Resource Path fields.
 1. Set the **HTTP Method** to “POST”.